 “Markets are likely to be volatile – both up and down – over the next six to 12 months as the Federal Reserve continues to raise interest rates in their fight against inflation,” said Chris Zaccarelli, chief investment officer for Independent Advisor Alliance.
 “If you are planning to buy stocks at this point, you are going to need to be patient and hold those positions for a much longer timeframe than many people are used to – potentially two to three years, in some cases.”

-While it may be a bumpy road ahead, here are some ways to mitigate the potential damage to your long-term nest egg.
+While it may be a bumpy road ahead, there are ways to mitigate potential damage to your portfolio in the coming months.

 Forget timing the market

 You may be tempted to sell equities and move the proceeds into cash or a money market fund.
 You’ll tell yourself you will move the money back into stocks when things improve.
 But that will just lock in your losses.

 You’ll tell yourself you will move the money back into stocks when things improve.
 But doing so will just lock in your losses.

 If you’re a long-term investor – which includes even those in their 60s and early 70s because they may be in retirement for 20 or more years – don’t expect to outwit the current downward trends.

 When it comes to success in investing, “It’s not about timing the market.
 It’s about time in the market,” said Taylor Wilson, a certified financial planner and president of Greenstone Wealth Management in Forest City, Iowa.

 Say you’d invested $10,000 at the start of 1981 in the S&P 500.
 That money would have grown to nearly $1.1 million by March 31, 2021, according to Fidelity Management & Research.
 Had you missed just the five best trading days during those 40 years, it would only have grown to roughly $676,000.
 And if you’d sat out the best 30 days, your $10,000 would only have grown to $177,000.